stefan-it/german-maxtext-llms/nano-model/README.md

 ### nano Model (GPT-NeoX Tokenizer)

-s hyper-parameters we use the same as propose in the [LLäMmlein](https://arxiv.org/abs/2411.11171) paper:
+As hyper-parameters we use the same as proposed in the [LLäMmlein](https://arxiv.org/abs/2411.11171) paper:

 | Parameter      | MaxText Parameter Name                                                    | Value                 |
 |:---------------|:--------------------------------------------------------------------------|----------------------:|